dalcde/matrix-appservice-mattermost/README.md

 ## Remarks

+### Town Square

 By design, every user in a team must join the Town Square room.
 If a matrix user joins a matrix room bridged to a mattermost channel, the puppet user would automatically join Town Square of the corresponding team.

 When the user leaves all channels of a team (i.e. all matrix rooms bridged to such channels), the puppet user would leave the team, hence leave Town Square.

+### Post deletion

+Mattermost and matrix "group" posts in different ways.
+For example, when deleting the root post of a thread in Mattermost, the entire thread is deleted.
+Similarly, attachments in Mattermost are part of a text message, whereas in Matrix they are separate events.

+Our implementation is based on the following two principles:

+1. From the point of view of a single platform, the presence of a bridge should not affect what happens when a post is deleted.

+2. When a post is deleted on a platform, the contents must not be visible on the other platform.

+In practice, this means if we delete a message on Matrix, there might be more posts deleted on Mattermost.
+These Mattermost deletions will not be reflected on the matrix side, so there will be more messages on Matrix than on Mattermost.

+Also, Mattermost does not remember who performed the deletion.
+Thus, on the matrix side, it is always displayed as the bot user deleting the message.